 When using alcohol, remember a little can be a lot.
 The smallest dashes and rinses can accentuate the entire drink, for example, the Sazerac.
 Only a dash of absinth balances the bourbon so beautifully.
 Who would have thought to put absinthe with cognac originally and then bourbon?
 When making cocktails, being adventurous is always great but you need to be able to sell the drink.
 I have cocktails with the strangest ingredients, pumpkin pie filling, cucumber, but I can sell them to the customer because they have the trust I can deliver.

-Keep your edge, your one step ahead of the pack.
+Keep your edge, you are one step ahead of the pack.
 The way I stay sharp is by walking through the market and just taking notice of any new fruit, vegetables, syrups, sauces or condiments.
 Fruit is always fun although a little too easy, vegetables are more of a challenge.
 When we are dead quiet in the bar, my mates and I would challenge ourselves by picking the most random ingredients and trying to put something together.
-Sometimes it can come up money or absolute rubbish, but it makes you learn how to balance the weirdest of flavours and use the strangest of techniques.
+Sometimes it can come up money or absolute rubbish, but it makes you learn how to balance the weirdest of flavors and use the strangest of techniques.

 When looking for new ways to make cocktails, look to the kitchen.
 Chefs use techniques that can be adapted to the bar without too much fuss.
 And remember the different ways you mix a drink, the more original it will taste.
 If you add egg white to a margarita it will have a creamier mouth feel and a taste that is completely different from the norm.
 When you add egg white to a drink you have the opportunity to “brulee” the top of it with a torch.
-Bruleeing is a kitchen technique used when you caramelise or burn the sugars on the top of desserts but it can be used to do the same to martinis.
+Bruleeing is a kitchen technique used when you caramelize or burn the sugars on the top of desserts but it can be used to do the same to martinis.
 Just remember to get good egg white foam you need to shake it really hard.

 There are so many techniques and ingredients that are now being used that it is hard to keep up with all of them.
 My advice is to get in the kitchen, read cook books; these are the best sources of knowledge in the new world of cocktail making.
 Be a leader in using new methods and the strangest ingredients to give your customers the experience of a lifetime.
 There is nothing better to see a customers face when you make them a drink with something really out there in it.